P-glycoprotein: Regulation of expression and function of P-gp in cancer cells

 At the transcriptional level, the expression of P-gp has been intensively studied, and numerous transcription factors and pathways are known to play roles.
 A variety of transcription factors, such as p53, YB-1, and NF-κB are involved in the direct regulation of P-gp by binding to the promoter regions of the P-gp gene.
 Many cell signaling pathways are also involved in transcriptional regulation of P-gp.
 For example, the PI3K/Akt pathway and the Wnt/β-catenin pathway were reported to positively regulate the expression of P-gp.
 Mitogen-activated protein kinase (MAPK) signaling includes three pathways: the classical MAPK/ERK pathway, the p38 MAPK pathway, and the c-Jun N-terminal kinase (JNK) pathway, all of which were reported to have implications in the regulation of the expression of P-gp.
 Studies suggested that the MAPK/ERK pathway is involved in the positive regulation of P-gp; the p38 MAPK pathway negatively regulates the expression of the P-gp gene; and the JNK pathway was reported to be involved in both positive regulation and negative regulation of P-gp.

 After 2008, microRNAs (miRNAs) were identified as new players in regulating the expression of P-gp in both transcriptional and post-transcriptional levels.
 Some miRNAs decrease the expression of P-gp.
 For example, miR-200c down-regulates the expression of P-gp through the JNK signaling pathway or ZEB1 and ZEB2; miR-145 down-regulates the mRNA of P-gp by directly binding to the 3'-UTR of the gene of P-gp and thus suppresses the translation of P-gp.
 Some other miRNAs increase the expression of P-gp.
 For example, miR-27a up-regulates P-gp expression by suppressing the Raf kinase inhibitor protein (RKIP); alternatively, miR-27a can also directly bind to the promoter of the P-gp gene, which works in a similar way with the mechanism of action of transcriptional factors.

 The expression of P-gp is also regulated by post-translational events, such as post-transcriptional modification, degradation, and intracellular trafficking of P-gp.
 Pim-1 protects P-gp from ubiquitination and the following degradation in the proteasome.
-Small GTPases Rab5 down-regulates the endocytotic trafficking of P-gp and thus increases the functional P-gp level on the cell membrane; while Small GTPases Rab4 work in an opposite way: Rab4 down-regulates the exocytotic trafficking of P-gp from intracellular compartments to the cell membrane, and therefore decreases the functional P-gp level on the cell membrane.
+Small GTPase Rab5 down-regulates the endocytotic trafficking of P-gp and thus increases the functional P-gp level on the cell membrane; while small GTPase Rab4 works in an opposite way: Rab4 down-regulates the exocytotic trafficking of P-gp from intracellular compartments to the cell membrane, and therefore decreases the functional P-gp level on the cell membrane.